A flexible solution for charitable impact

 Have greater tax benefits than those found in a private foundation.

 An entrepreneur inspires a movement of change

 Movement Mortgage has given away almost $26 million to charity through the Movement Foundation, a supporting organization through NCF.
-Since its founding in 2012, the foundation has spurred innovative charitable initiatives from the Movement Center and Movement School in Charlotte, North Carolina to the development of a commercial farm to empower growers in Uganda, East Africa.
+Since its founding in 2012, the foundation has spurred innovative charitable initiatives from the Movement Center and Movement School in Charlotte, NC, to the development of a commercial farm to empower growers in Uganda, East Africa.